tldr-pages/tldr/pages/linux/pw-cli.md

 `pw-cli list-objects Node`

-- Print information about an object with the specified ID:
+- Print information about an object with a specific ID:

 `pw-cli info {{4}}`